khanonjs/khanon.js-website/public/docs/0-whats-coming-up.md

     - Implement a chainable system to trigger events in actors or scenes according to other actions like input events, physics events, or whatever (E.g. actor.triggerer.keyPress('left').callMethod('moveLeft'))

 &nbsp;
-    - Support for solid particle system (SPS) and points cloud particle system (PCS).
+    - Creating a system to easily generate physical shapes in actors and scenes using the Babylon physics engine.

 &nbsp;
-    - Adding more scene maps for each kind of video game (E.g. 3DFPSMap, 2DIsometricMap, 2DVerticalScrollMap, etc)
+    - Implement a motion module to easily move actors in different ways making use of the Babylon physics engine.

 &nbsp;
-    - Implement a motion module to easily move actors in different ways making use of the Babylon physics engine.
+    - Adding more scene maps for each kind of video game (E.g. 3DFPSMap, 2DIsometricMap, 2DVerticalScrollMap, etc)

 &nbsp;
-    - Creating a system to easily generate physical shapes in actors and scenes using the Babylon physics engine.
+    - Support for solid particle system (SPS) and points cloud particle system (PCS).

 &nbsp;
-    - Implement chainable camera system to make smooth transitions.
+    - Implement a chainable camera system to make smooth transitions.

 &nbsp;
     - Support sockets for online comms.